HomerReid/meep_adjoint/docs/Tutorial/index.rst

 Creating an :class:`OptimizationProblem`
 --------------------------------------------------

-The first step in every :py:mod:`meep_adjoint` workflow is to create an instance of :py:class:`OptimizationProblem`.
+The first step in every :obj:`meep_adjoint` workflow is to create an instance of :class:`OptimizationProblem`.
-This class plays for :mod:`meep_adjoint` a role analogous to the |simulation| class in the core |pymeep|: its public methods offer access to solver functionality, and its internal data fields store all data and state
+This class plays for :obj:`meep_adjoint` a role analogous to the |simulation| class in the core |pymeep|: its public methods offer access to solver functionality, and its internal data fields store all data and state